 (Thanks to Justin Purington for supplying some updates to this section!)

 Luther Grosvenor ran a decorating business for many years.
 After contributing to the Peter Green tribute album, his musical career has been resurrected and revitalised, and in August 1996 released a new solo album Floodgates.
+For many years he played occasional gigs with his Ariel Bender Band but has now announced his retirement from live work (Mott reunion gig excepted.)

 Morgan Fisher has been living and working in Japan for many years.
 He runs his own studios, producing commercials and TV/film soundtracks.
 He has also worked with Japanese bands Heat Wave and The Boom (live and studio work).

 John Fiddler and Ray Major worked the London club circuit for many years.
 I understand Ray has been quite ill recently, and wish him all the best.
 John emigrated to the USA in the early 90's and owned a blues bar in Arizona.
 He has since returned to the UK.
+He has just (summer 2017) undergone heart surgery, and we wish him all the best.

 And Guy Stevens, the man who started it all, dropped out of sight when Mott left Island.
 He returned in 1980, producing the highly-acclaimed album London Calling by The Clash.
 Sadly, he died shortly afterwards from a heart attack following years of drug abuse.